Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Conclusion and Limitations

 To address the catastrophic forgetting problem and achieve a better balance between stability, plasticity, and parameter growth, we proposed a class incremental learning method based on task-specific batch normalization and classification heads combined with OOD detection.
-This method has reached the state-of-the-art performance on the medical image datasets Skin8, Path16, and the natural image dataset CIFAR100.
+This method has reached the state-of-the-art performance on the medical image datasets Skin8, Path16, and the natural image dataset CIFAR100 and CUB200.
 The generalization experiments further confirmed the adaptability of our method across models with different scales, and ablation studies validated the effectiveness of each component.

-In conclusion, our method efficiently and effectively mitigates model forgetting and keep the model's plasticity with very few model parameter growth.
-For future work, we plan to integrate more advanced OOD detection methods to achieve more accurate task-ID prediction and further enhance model performance.
+However, our method still has several limitations.
+First, it requires a memory buffer for replaying old-task samples, which introduces additional memory overhead.
+To address this issue, feature replay~\cite{slca} instead of sample replay could be adopted by using generated features from previous tasks as OOD samples to train the OOD detection capability of task-specific classification heads, which is more storage-efficient.

+Second, since Batch Normalization is a standard component in convolutional neural networks, our strategy of progressively expanding BN layers for incoming tasks is broadly applicable to BN-based architectures.
+For Transformer-based models such as Vision Transformer~\cite{vit}, task-specific Layer Normalization could be introduced to replace the original normalization layers.
+Additionally, other normalization strategies, such as Instance Normalization or Group Normalization, could be explored as task-specific alternatives to BN.

+Finally, although our method improves task-ID prediction through the OOD Detection Alignment Stage by aligning the confidence outputs of task-specific classification heads via balanced memory replay, it introduces additional computational overhead because all existing classifier heads must be retrained during each alignment step. {This computational overhead could be alleviated by leveraging stored features of previous samples~\cite{darker} or generated pseudo-features~\cite{slca} to fine-tune all task-specific adapters, instead of retaining raw images.
+In this way, each sample would no longer need to pass through the full adapted backbone, thereby avoiding the associated computational cost.
+Instead, only the lightweight task-specific classification head would be passed through, while still maintaining effective OOD alignment.}